San Lucas Zoquiapam

 San Lucas Zoquiapam is a town and municipality in Oaxaca in south-western Mexico.
 The municipality covers an area of 38.27 km^{2}.

 It is part of the Teotitlán District in the north of the Cañada Region.

 As of 2005, the municipality had a total population of 7,384.

+History

+In prehispanic times, Zoquiapam was subject to Teococuilco and its patron deity was Coqui Nexo, the "lord of multiplication".